-Deals of the day-Equiniti Group, Valeo, Dow Chemical, Megafon
+Deals of the day-Equiniti Group, Valeo, Dow Chemical, NRG, Shell

 ** Brazil's Magnesita Refratarios SA said on Tuesday the country's antitrust watchdog Cade approved without restrictions the proposed deal with Austria's RHI AG, completing all the necessary regulatory approvals.

 ** Dow Chemical Co said it had agreed to sell a portion of its corn seed business in Brazil to China's CITIC Agri Fund for $1.1 billion.

-(Compiled by Diptendu Lahiri in Bengaluru)
+** British insurer Prudential said it had bought a majority stake in Nigeria's Zenith Life to give it access to the African country's fast-growing insurance market.

+** Royal Dutch Shell Plc said it would sell its 45 percent stake in the Corrib gas venture to a unit of Canada Pension Plan Investment Board (CPPIB) for up to $1.23 billion, marking the oil company's exit from the upstream business in Ireland.